-A Lexis object, for which each follow-up interval containing the cut point is split into two rows: one before and one after the cut point.
+A Lexis object, for which each follow-up interval containing the cut point is split in two: one before and one after the cut point.
+An extra time-scale is added; the time since the event at cut.
+This is NA for any follow-up prior to the intermediate event.

 The cutLexis function superficially resembles the splitLexis function.
-However, the splitLexis function splits on a vector of common cut-points for all rows of the Lexis object, whereas the cutLexis function splits on a single time point, which may be distinct for each row, and additionally modifies the status variables.
+However, the splitLexis function splits on a vector of common cut-points for all rows of the Lexis object, whereas the cutLexis function splits on a single time point, which may be distinct for each row, modifies the status variables, and adds a new timescale.